gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 Legal consideration:
-AI systems with access to confidential or personal data pose a liability risk of unauthorized disclosure of information.
+AI systems with access to confidential or personal data pose a liability risk of disclosure of information to unauthorized parties.

 #### Copyright infringement